lblpbd/pbd.lbl.gov/wp-content/plugins/oa-social-login/readme.txt

-The Social Login Plugin is maintained by <a href="http://www.oneall.com">OneAll</a>, a technology company offering a set of web-delivered tools and services for establishing and optimizing a site's connection with social networks and identity providers such as Facebook, Twitter, Google, Yahoo!, LinkedIn, Paypal, Instagram amongst others.
+The Social Login Plugin is maintained by <a href="http://www.oneall.com">OneAll</a>, a technology company offering a set of web-delivered tools and services for establishing and optimizing a site's connection with social networks and identity providers such as Facebook, Twitter, Google, Yahoo!, LinkedIn, Paypal, Hyves amongst others.

 == Installation ==